ViMonks/airgarage/README.md

 ## Preparation

 You must set the `REACT_APP_YELP_API_KEY` environment variable to your Yelp API key in order to use.

-Currently, the project is configured to use my CORS proxy, which is set to whitelist `localhost` and the domain on which I've hosted this site.
-The `localhost` whitelist will likely be removed in the future.
+You will also need to set your own CORS proxy.
+For security reasons, I cannot make my CORS proxy public.
+This is the primary reason I recommend simply viewing the deployed site at the link above.

 ## Available Scripts